rektide/2json/README.md

-# Ei-El Stdin to JSON Converter
+# 2json Stdin to JSON Converter

-Ei-El converts stdin to json.
+2json converts stdin to json.